powerline/powerline/docs/source/configuration.rst

 Common configuration
 ^^^^^^^^^^^^^^^^^^^^

+Common configuration is a subdictionary that is a value of ``common`` key in :file:`powerline/config.json` file.

 ``dividers``
     Defines the dividers used in all Powerline extensions.
 This option should usually only be changed if you don't have a patched font, or if